Zhaozixiang1228/MMIF-CDDFuse/README.md

 Our CDDFuse is implemented in ``net.py``.

-### Usage
+### Testing

 Pretrained models are available in ``'./models/CDDFuse_IVF.pth'`` and ``'./models/CDDFuse_MIF.pth'``, which are responsible for the Infrared-Visible Fusion (IVF) and Medical Image Fusion (MIF) tasks, respectively.

 The test datasets used in the paper have been stored in ``'./test_img/RoadScene'``, ``'./test_img/TNO'`` for IVF, ``'./test_img/MRI_CT'``, ``'./test_img/MRI_PET'`` and ``'./test_img/MRI_SPECT'`` for MIF.

 Unfortunately, since the size of **MSRS dataset** for IVF is 500+MB, we can not upload it for exhibition.
+It can be downloaded via [this link](https://github.com/Linfeng-Tang/MSRS).
 The other datasets contain all the test images.

 If you want to infer with our CDDFuse and obtain the fusion results in our paper, please run ``'test_IVF.py'`` for IVF and ``'test_MIF.py'`` for MIF.